TL;DR

 </code>

-Maybe this one-character HTML injection vulnproblem will be fixed in an upcoming version of LAPSWebUI.
+Although the impact was limited in its current state, we hope that this one-character HTML injection vulnproblem will be fixed in an upcoming version of LAPSWebUI.

 Responsible Disclosure Policy